brendenwest/csc110/3_strings/notes.rst

 * Text is represented by the String data type
 * Strings are delimited by quotes or apostrophes - e.g. ‘This is text’
-* Quotes in text are escaped with \ - e.g. ‘We\re excited’
+* Quotes in text are escaped with \ - e.g. 'We\re excited'
 * Strings are case sensitive
 * Python input() command returns a string by default::